Nevvman18/rs41-nfw/hw/README.md

 It is a Silicon Labs **Si4032**.
 It uses the same 26MHz clock as the GPS module, so the RF frequency on the output is different then the one set in the registers. <br>
 `desired_freq * 26/30 = output_freq`<br>
-The register values can be calculated on [this site](https://www.makemehack.com/2020/12/how-to-change-the-tx-frequency-of-the-vaisala-rs41-radiosonde.html), altough the frequency calulation algorithm as already implemented in the firmware.
+The register values can be calculated on [this site](https://www.makemehack.com/2020/12/how-to-change-the-tx-frequency-of-the-vaisala-rs41-radiosonde.html), altough the frequency calulation algorithm is already implemented in the firmware.

 ## Interfaces
-### SPI flash
+### SPI Flash
-The SPI flash footprint is also available here like in the previous version, probably to be used with a military RS41-SGM edition, that features a Radio Silence Mode.
+The SOIC8 SPI flash memory footprint is also available here like in the previous version, probably to be used with a military RS41-SGM edition, that features a Radio Silence Mode.
 More about it in the *radiosonde_hardware* document.

-### XDATA port
+### XDATA Port
 The XDATA port is the same on all models, with the following pinout (schematic is a copy from the mentioned repo):
 ```
 Pinout of XDATA connector                                    Pinout of connected ribbon cable